loveczp/simple-proxy/README.md

-a proxy which leverage ssh dynamic port forwarding. it is used as a chrome extendsion.
+a proxy which leverage ssh dynamic port forwarding. it is used as a browser extendsion.